 The legal proceedings listed below involve State finances and programs and miscellaneous civil rights, real property, contract and other tort claims in which the State is a defendant and the potential monetary claims against the State are deemed to be material, generally in excess of \$100 million.
-As explained below, these proceedings could adversely affect the financial condition of the State in the 2001-02 fiscal year or thereafter.
+As explained below, these proceedings could adversely affect the State's finances in the 2002-03 fiscal year or thereafter.
 The State intends to describe newly initiated proceedings which the State deems to be material, as well as any material and adverse developments in the listed proceedings, in quarterly updates and/or supplements to this AIS.